 Net zero emissions

-Our Executive Committee approved the global goal of achieving net-zero emissions by 2040 across the value chain To achieve this, we are committed to reducing emissions by 90% and neutralising residual emissions through the purchase of CO₂ absorption carbon credits, preferably through nature-based solutions.
-Hence our commitment to 1t.org to conserve and plant 1.5 million trees this decade.
+Our Executive Committee approved the global goal of achieving net zero emissions by 2040 across the value chain.
+To achieve this, we are committed to reducing emissions by 90% and neutralising residual emissions through the purchase of carbon removal credits, preferably through nature-based solutions.

-In our Climate Action Plan we explain how we align our business model with the most ambitious scientific climate recommendations.
-In the Plan we quantify GHG emissions, define targets and actions for the company’s activities and for our collaboration with customers and suppliers.
+In our Climate Action Plan, we explain how we align our business model with the most ambitious scientific climate recommendations.
+In the Plan, we quantify GHG emissions, show our SBTi validated targets and define specific actions to achieve them, both for the company’s activities and for our collaboration with customers and suppliers.

 Without digitalisation there is no green transition